Imperial examination: Language

 All Chinese imperial examinations were written in Classical Chinese, also known as Literary Chinese, using the regular script (kaishu), which is today the most commonly seen calligraphic style in modern China.
 The importance of knowledge in Classical Chinese was retained in examination systems in other countries such as in Japan, Korea, and Vietnam, where candidates were required to be well-versed in the Confucian classics, to be able to compose essays and poetry in Classical Chinese, and to be able to write in regular script.
 Owing to the examination system, Classical Chinese became a basic educational standard throughout these countries.
 Readers of Classical Chinese did not need to learn spoken Chinese to understand or read the text because of its logographic nature.
 Texts written in Classical Chinese could be "read and understood by any sufficiently literate person, even if a given text was ultimately voiced in Japanese, Korean, or Vietnamese and not mutually intelligible in speech".
 This shared textual tradition and common understanding of the Confucian canon allowed these countries to communicate with each other through "brush talk" in the absence of a common language.

 In both Korea and Japan, forms of writing were developed to assist readers in understanding Classical Chinese.
 The Korean Gugyeol and Japanese Kanbun Kundoku writing systems modified the Chinese text with markers and annotations to represent their respective languages' pronunciation and grammatical order.
+While Chinese texts was glossed with Vietnamese giải âm.
 Chinese script was also adapted to write Korean and Japanese in their respective native word order.
 In Korea this was called the Idu script (official reading) and in Japan, Man'yōgana (ten thousand leaves).
 In Japan, Kanbun was used to write official documents from the 8th century until after World War 2.
-In Korea, the Idu script was used for writing official documents and the civil service examinations from their establishment in 958 to termination in 1894.
-Vietnamese examinations used Chữ Hán (Chinese script), also called Chữ nho (Confucian script), which is virtually indistinguishable from Classical Chinese in its written form, but uses Vietnamese pronunciations when read aloud.
-Chữ nho was made the official writing system of Đại Việt in 1174 and remained the writing system of the administration until Vietnam was taken over by France in the 19th century.
-Similar to Korea and Japan, Vietnam also adapted Chinese script to write the Vietnamese language in what is known as Chữ Nôm (southern characters).
+In Korea, the Idu script was used for writing official documents in the Korean language and the civil service examinations from their establishment in 958 to termination in 1894.
+The Korean examinations were also written in Classical Chinese.
+Vietnamese examinations used chữ Hán (Chinese characters), also called chữ Nho (Confucian script), which is virtually indistinguishable from Classical Chinese (Hán văn) in its written form, but uses Vietnamese pronunciations when read aloud.
+Hán văn was made the official writing system of Đại Việt in 1174 and remained the writing system of the administration until Vietnam was taken over by France in the 19th century.
+Similar to Korea and Japan, Vietnam also adapted Chinese script to write the Vietnamese language in what is known as chữ Nôm (southern characters).